 Alternatively, turn right on Beacon Street and walk 1 long block to Charles Street.
 You can pick up food to go at Panificio, 144 Charles St. This street is also a promising place for a shopping break.

 After you've picked up something to eat, backtrack along Beacon Street past Arlington Street to Embankment Road and turn right.
 Take the Arthur Fiedler Footbridge across Storrow Drive to the Esplanade, proceed forward across another (smaller) bridge, and unpack your food near the giant head of:

 5. Arthur Fiedler

 Installed in 1985, this sculpture by Ralph Helmick consists of sheets of aluminum that eerily capture the countenance of the legendary conductor of the Boston Pops, who died in 1979.
 The amphitheater that's visible from all over the Esplanade is the Hatch Shell, where the Pops perform free in early July.
-The July 3 performance is a dress rehearsal for the legendary Fourth of July concert.

 When you're ready, retrace your steps to the corner of Arlington Street and Commonwealth Avenue.
 You're looking down the: